The probabilistic world: Fermions

 with sum over all eigenvalues of $\hat{P}$.
-If all diagonal elements of $\rho'_{S,d}$ obey
+If all diagonal elements of $\rho'_{d}$ obey

-the expectation value admits a classical probabilistic interpretation: the diagonal elements $(\rho'_{S,d})_{\tau\tau}(t)$ can be associated with probabilities $p_\tau^{(p)}(t)$ to find the possible measurement value $\lambda_\tau (p)$.
+the expectation value admits a classical probabilistic interpretation: the diagonal elements $(\rho'_{d})_{\tau\tau}(t)$ can be associated with probabilities $p_\tau^{(p)}(t)$ to find the possible measurement value $\lambda_\tau (p)$.
+With eq.~\eqref{PHA18} this is indeed the case for pure states, and generalizes to mixed states due to the positive weight factors $w_{\alpha}$.
 Since $\tr(\rho')$ is invariant under similarity transformations the normalization of the probability distribution $\{p_\tau^{(p)}\}$ is guaranteed,